 Rule 1111.
-Guardrails shall be constructed of suitable material such as chain, wood, wire rope, fiber rope or pipe and the top of guardrails shall be fourty-two inches (42") high, plus or minus three inches (3").
+Guardrails shall be constructed of suitable material such as chain, wood, wire rope, fiber rope or pipe and the top of guardrails shall be fourty-two inches (42") high, plus or minus three inches (3').

 Rule 1112.
-Gear on the dock shall be arranged so as not to create a hazardous situation for men walking, moving, or working on dock.
+Gear on the dock shall be arranged so as not to create a hazardous situation for men walking, moving, or working on dock climbing up or down on pieces of lumber protruding from tiers is prohibited.